simbouch/nutriscore_prediction_app/README.md

 Push to your branch (git push origin feature-name).
 Open a Pull Request.
 License
 This project is licensed under the MIT License.
-See LICENSE for more informa
+See LICENSE for more information.